SulemanRasheed/Monash-Health-Surgery-Wait-Times/README.md

 The data relates to Monash Health and covers the years 2018–2023.
 The original dataset can be accessed at [AIHW – Elective Surgery Waiting Times](https://www.aihw.gov.au/reports-data/myhospitals/sectors/elective-surgery-waiting-times).

 ---

-## 🏥 Business Context
+## 🎯 Key Stakeholder Questions

 Elective surgery wait times are a critical measure of hospital efficiency, patient access, and compliance with national health standards.
-This dashboard supports:
-- **Executives & planners** in identifying systemic delays
-- **Clinicians & managers** in monitoring performance against clinical benchmarks
-- **Quality teams** in ensuring adherence to recommended timelines

----

-## 🎯 Key Stakeholder Questions

 | Stakeholder                | Key Question                                                                   | Business Value                  |
 |---------------------------|--------------------------------------------------------------------------------|----------------------------------|